Jepkor1r/DevOps/README.md

 <em> Wanna understand linux system architecture?</em><strong> Let's dive in! </strong>

 1. Kernel
-- Is the core of the opersating system.
+- Is the core of the operating system.
-- <bold> Acts a bride between hardware and software.</bold>
+- <strong> Acts a bride between hardware and software.</strong>
 - Handles low-level tasks like hardware communication and system resource management.
 - Manages process scheduling, memory allocations and peripheral devices.
 - Located in the `/boot` directory of the linux file system.